Mataswintha: In fiction

 Mataswintha is the subject of an opera by Xaver Scharwenka, composed in 1891 and 1892, and premiered in 1894.
 Georgine von Januschofsky sang the title role in 1897.
-She was portrayed by Harriet Andersson in the 1968 film Kampf um Rom.

-As "Mathaswentha", she appears as a character in the time travel novel Lest Darkness Fall, by L. Sprague de Camp, where Wittigis tries to force her to marry him.
+She was portrayed by Harriet Andersson in the 1968 film The Last Roman.
+As "Mathaswentha", she appears as a character in the time-travel novel Lest Darkness Fall, by L. Sprague de Camp, where Wittigis tries to force her to marry him.